Giocrisrai/giocrisrai-copy-01/content/pages/about.md

 - Management of tools in the labor area: Digital transformation.
 Agile methods for the development of processes.
 - I I have worked with the management software: Trello and Notion.
-- Daily use of the different programs of the google
+- Daily use of the different programs of the google woorkspace suite to optimize online collaborative resources.